tiwaojo/features/src/mcap-cli/README.md

 # MCAP (mcap-cli)

-Install MCAP-cli built from source
+Install MCAP-cli useful for working with MCAP files.
+See https://mcap.dev/guides/cli for more info.

 ## Example Usage